Generalised Evasive Subspaces

-A subspace $U$ will be said to be $(\mA,h)$-\textbf{scattered} if it satisfies the conditions of Question~\ref{prob:gencriprob}.
-We adopt this terminology from the theory of scattered spaces with respect to spreads, a topic with many applications in finite geometry and coding theory.
+A subspace $U$ will be said to be $(\mA,h)$-\textbf{evasive} if it satisfies the conditions of Question~\ref{prob:gencriprob}.
+We adopt this terminology from the theory of evasive and scattered spaces with respect to spreads, a topic with many applications in finite geometry and coding theory.
 We wish to investigate how much (or how little) can be determined about the existence of such subspaces based only on the intersection properties of the collection~$\mA$.
 As we will explain in Subsection~\ref{subs:cexp}, Question \ref{prob:gencriprob} can be seen as a problem concerning the critical exponent of certain combinatorial geometry, the computation of which is a central problem in enumerative combinatorics.

 In this paper we will focus on the case where $\mA$ is a (partial) spread; definitions will be given in the next section.
-Our goals include solving the following problems addressing Question~\ref{prob:gencriprob}:

-\begin{enumerate} \item[(P1)] Given $h$, find upper bounds on $k$ above which the existence of $(\mA,h)$-scattered subspaces of dimension $k$ is not possible; see Section \ref{sec:upper}. \item[(P2)] Show the existence of (partial) spreads $\mA$ possessing a $(\mA,h)$-scattered subspace whose dimension meets these upper bounds; see Section \ref{sec:upper}. \item[(P3)] Find upper and lower bounds for the largest dimension of an $(\mA,h)$-scattered subspace in the case where $\mA$ is a (partial) Desarguesian spread; see Sections \ref{sec:upper} and \ref{sec:lower}. \item[(P4)] Given $h$, find lower bounds on $k$ below which the existence of $(\mA,h)$-scattered subspaces of dimension $k$ is guaranteed; see Section \ref{sec:lower}. \item[(P5)] Determine for which parameters $(\mA,h)$-scattered subspaces of dimension $k$ are common or rare via asymptotic density results; see Section \ref{Sec:asymptotic}. \item[(P6)] Given $k$, find lower bounds on $h$ below which the existence of $(\mA,h)$-scattered subspaces of dimension $k$ is guaranteed; see Section \ref{sec:cov}. \item[(P7)] Apply the developed machinery to show the existence of new {\it cutting blocking sets}; see Section \ref{sec:cutt}. \end{enumerate}
+Our goals include solving the following problems addressing Question~\ref{prob:gencriprob}: \begin{enumerate} \item[(P1)] Given $h$, find upper bounds on $k$ above such that the existence of $(\mA,h)$-evasive subspaces of dimension $k$ is not possible; see Section \ref{sec:upper}. \item[(P2)] Show the existence of (partial) spreads $\mA$ possessing an $(\mA,h)$-evasive subspace whose dimension meets these upper bounds; see Section \ref{sec:upper}. \item[(P3)] Find upper and lower bounds for the largest dimension of an $(\mA,h)$-evasive subspace in the case where $\mA$ is a (partial) Desarguesian spread; see Sections \ref{sec:upper} and \ref{sec:lower}. \item[(P4)] Given $h$, find lower bounds on $k$ below which the existence of $(\mA,h)$-evasive subspaces of dimension $k$ is guaranteed; see Section \ref{sec:lower}. \item[(P5)] Determine for which parameters $(\mA,h)$-evasive subspaces of dimension $k$ are common or rare via asymptotic density results; see Section \ref{Sec:asymptotic}. \item[(P6)] Given $k$, find lower bounds on $h$ below which the existence of $(\mA,h)$-evasive subspaces of dimension $k$ is guaranteed; see Section \ref{sec:cov}. \item[(P7)] Apply the developed machinery to show the existence of new {\it cutting blocking sets}; see Section \ref{sec:cutt}. \end{enumerate}